popenkomaksim/moment-business-days/README.md

 # moment-business-days
 This is a [Moment.js](https://github.com/moment/moment/) plugin that allows you to work with only business days (Monday to Friday).
-You can customize business days, and also set custom dates for holidays to exclude them from business days, for example **national holidays**.
+You can customize the working week, and also set custom dates for holidays to exclude them from being counted as business days, for example **national holidays**.

 ## Notes
 * This plugin works on both server and client side.